soubhagya-heyliku/Cursor_clone/README.md

 # Cursor Website Clone

 This project is a **frontend clone of the Cursor official website**, built using **HTML and CSS** only.
-The aim of this project was to understand how a **modern developer-focused landing page** is structured and styled.

-This is a **UI clone**, not the real Cursor product.

 ---